Benedict-Appiah/Survey-form/README.md

-Chat history

-Open sidebar

-ChatGPT

-You said:
- Create a read me file on a survey form I'm hosting on github from freecodecamp ChatGPT said:
-You’re giving feedback on a new version of ChatGPT.
-Which response do you prefer?
-Responses may take a moment to load.
-ChatGPT
-Response 1
-Here's a template for your README file for a survey form project hosted on GitHub:

 Survey Form Project
 This is a simple survey form project built as part of the freeCodeCamp Responsive Web Design curriculum.
 The form collects user feedback and demonstrates basic HTML and CSS skills.